OpenDDD/dddmelb-website/content/submit-a-session.md

 - We will open voting about a month prior to the event.
 If your session gets voted in and you agree to present, then this is a serious commitment
 - Experienced presenter, Author & MVP Guy Smith Ferrier has some great advice on [how to give a great presentation](http://guysmithferrier.com/Downloads/HowToGiveGreatPresentations.pdf)

-To submit a session to the in-house Panel for the private selection process please enter the session details on [this form here](https://goo.gl/forms/HN2RR22JkyEsSaCI3)
+To submit a session to the in-house Panel for the private selection process please enter the session details on [this form here](https://goo.gl/forms/HN2RR22JkyEsSaCI3).

-To submit a session to Open Voting please enter the following details (and please don't enter any HTML otherwise you will get an error after submission & you'll have to do it again):
+The Open Voting is now closed, so please submit to the in-house process using the form above.